SimonSchirber/UWBWebsite/docs/report.md

 # Metrics of Success:
 - Positional Accuracy (x, y, z)
 - Orientation Accuracy (Alpha, Beta, Gamma)
-- Cost requirements/sensors needed to perform localization
+- Cost and number of sensors needed to perform localization
 - Ability of controller to distinguish between multiple objects in a room